Zsóka Gelle

 gzsoka@gmail.com

-I was introduced to Nyima Chogyal, a retired principal and fervent supporter of the preservation of Hyolmo culture living in Aloobari, Darjeeling.
-He was so enthusiastic to share his knowledge with me, that I started spending my Saturdays in his Aloobari home, listening to his stories of a faraway homeland he has never been to.
-He was one of the last people in the village who could still speak the Hyolmo language.
-Everyone spoke Hindi and Nepali instead.
-A few months later the Darjeeling Carnival was approaching, where the local ethnic groups were about to present the best of their cultural heritage, and Nyima Chogyal was worried what songs they should perform, and if there will be anyone to remember all the lyrics.
-As I had to go to Kathmandu for a few days, he asked me to go up to Hyolmo and record some songs for his people.
+There, I was introduced to Nyima Chogyal, a retired principal and passionate supporter of preserving Hyolmo culture.
+He was so enthusiastic about sharing his knowledge that I began spending my Saturdays at his home in Aloobari, listening to stories of a faraway homeland he had never seen.
+He was one of the last in the village who could still speak the Hyolmo language, as most of the younger generation spoke Hindi and Nepali.
+A few months later, as the Darjeeling Carnival approached—a festival where local ethnic groups showcase their cultural heritage—Nyima Chogyal expressed concern over which songs the community should perform, fearing there would be no one to remember the lyrics.
+Since I was planning to visit Kathmandu, he asked me to go up to the Hyolmo region and record some songs for his people.

-And what started off as an eight-day trek in Helambu to collect songs and film sacred places for my Aloobari friends, turned into a long-term passion and interest.
-Accompanied by Sangye Lama of Bremang, an excellent Yolmo trekking guide, I visited the Milarepa cave, Melamchighyang, Tarkeghyang, Gotsangling, Gangyul and Sermathang first time in the summer of 2006.
-The local lamas were kindly sharing their knowledge with me, and some even lent me texts on Yolmo history to photocopy.
-In spite of the difficult conditions caused by the monsoon and numberless leeches crawling on my legs, I was overwhelmed by the beauty of Hyolmo and the generosity of its people.
+What started as an eight-day trek in Helambu to collect songs and film sacred places for my Aloobari friends soon became a long-term passion and deep interest.
+In the summer of 2006, accompanied by Sangye Lama of Bremang, an excellent Yolmo trekking guide, I visited several significant locations: the Milarepa cave, Melamchighyang, Tarkeghyang, Gotsangling, Gangyul, and Sermathang.
+Local lamas generously shared their knowledge with me, some even lending me texts on Yolmo history to photocopy.
+Despite the challenges posed by the monsoon and the countless leeches, I was deeply moved by the beauty of Hyolmo and the generosity of its people.

-In 2010 I returned to Yolmo for one month to work as a volunteer teacher at the Gangkharkha school, and stayed with a family in the village.
-It was a great chance to experience the hardships and joys of everyday life and learn about Buddhist and shamanic practices as well.
+In 2010, I returned to Yolmo for a month as a volunteer teacher at the Gangkharkha school, where I stayed with a family in the village.
+This experience allowed me to immerse myself in the daily lives of the villagers and learn about both Buddhist and shamanic practices firsthand.

-In 2011 I applied for a PhD course at the University of Vienna, and became a member of the Doctoral College for Cultural Transfers and Cross-contacts on the Himalayan Borderlands.
-It was great to work in an academic setting, study about methodology, and do extended fieldwork a few times in Hyolmo.
-I was interested in every single element of Hyolmo culture, and collected a lot of material about history, religious practice, mountain cult, clans, songs and dances.
-It took a while for my dissertation to take shape, but in its final form it is concerned with sacred geography, Tibetan texts on the Beyül, the hidden land (sBas yul Yol mo gangs ra) and the history of Buddhist lineages of Hyolmo.
-I made many friends on the way, received teachings from generous lamas, and realized how much more there is to learn.
+The following year, in 2011, I applied for a PhD course at the University of Vienna and became a member of the Doctoral College for Cultural Transfers and Cross-Contacts on the Himalayan Borderlands.
+It was an enriching experience to work in an academic setting, studying methodology while conducting extended fieldwork in Hyolmo.
+I was captivated by every aspect of Hyolmo culture, gathering extensive material on its history, religious practices, mountain cults, clans, songs, and dances.
+My dissertation ultimately focused on sacred geography, Tibetan texts on Beyül (hidden lands), and the history of Buddhist lineages in Hyolmo.
+Along the way, I made many friends, received teachings from generous lamas, and came to realize how much more there was still to learn.

-In 2015 I was working as a Khyentse Fellow at ELTE university in Budapest, Hungary, heading the Buddhist Research Centre, when the earthquake hit Nepal.
-I rushed to Hyolmo to find out how I could help.
-It was devastating to see and hear what happened.
-After a lot of thinking and discussion with friends the best contribution from my side seemed to be to set up a website where we can share our memories and knowledge.
-In 2016 Dorje Wangchuck and Mingur Lama joined me and made some wonderful interviews with various members of the Hyolmo community in a framework we named Hyolmo Heritage Project.
-Sixteen of these interviews conducted in Hyolmo language are already uploaded on the website along with their English translation.
-In 2017 Lama Sherab Tharchen made some interviews with lamas about the Buddhist history and practice, and Chatral Rinpoche’s activities in Hyolmo, and soon they will be also available here.
+In 2015, while working as a Khyentse Fellow at ELTE University in Budapest, Hungary, and leading the Buddhist Research Centre, the earthquake struck Nepal.
+I immediately rushed to Hyolmo to assess how I could help.
+The devastation was overwhelming, and after much thought and discussion with friends, I concluded that the best way I could contribute was to establish a website to preserve and share the community’s memories and knowledge.
+In 2016, Dorje Wangchuck and Mingur Lama joined me, conducting several interviews with members of the Hyolmo community, and we launched the Hyolmo Heritage Project.
+Sixteen interviews conducted in the Hyolmo language, along with their English translations, have already been uploaded to the website.
+In 2017, Lama Sherab Tharchen also conducted interviews with lamas about the Buddhist history, practices, and Chatral Rinpoche’s activities in Hyolmo.
+These interviews will be available soon.

-If you have any story, photo, video, music made in or about Hyolmo you want to share, don’t hesitate to contact us (hyolmoheritage@gmail.com), and we will add it to the website.
+If you have any stories, photos, videos, or music related to Hyolmo that you’d like to share, please don’t hesitate to contact us at hyolmoheritage@gmail.com.
+We would be happy to add your contributions to the website.
 Thank you!

 Dorje Wangchuck